cornerstone-consulting/INFIODocs/infio-docs.md

 **1. Offline Mode**

-- **Purpose**: Ideal for scenarios requiring manual collection of DMS, DDL, and object dependencies files using the INFIO plugin, which can then be uploaded to an S3 bucket.
+- **Purpose**: Designed for scenarios where users need to manually generate and upload necessary files such as DMS assessor, DDL, and Object dependency files for assessment by running the INFIO plugin.
 - **Functionality**:
-    - The INFIO plugin collects:
+    - Users must generate the following files from the SQL Server by running the INFIO plugin:
       - Data Definition Language (DDL) input files.
       - DMS Assessor input files.
       - Object Dependency input files.
-    - **Manual Effort Required**: Profiler Extended Events must be manually collected from the source SQL server.
+      - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
+    - Users are also required to have performed specific steps in SQL Server Management Studio (SSMS) to collect Profiler Extended Events from the source SQL Server.
+For generating profiler events XML file from SQL Server, refer to the [Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+    - If users prefer not to create a Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - The generated files should be uploaded to either a designated S3 bucket or INFIO EC2 instance directory.
+Refers to these steps to upload necessary generated files into S3 bucket or INFIO instance directory, which is mandatory to run assessment for database migration.
+Follow the [uploading files process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).

 **2. Mixed Mode**

-- **Purpose**: Combines automated and manual file collection, providing flexibility in how files are gathered.
+- **Purpose**:  Designed for users who want to leverage both automatic and manual capabilities for assessment in INFIO.
+Mixed Mode provides two options that allow users to partially automate the collection of assessment data while still requiring manual steps for certain components.
 - **Functionality**:
   - **Option 1: Split Collection of files between INFIO Plugin and INFIO Tool**:
-    - The INFIO plugin collects:
-      - Data Definition Language (DDL) input files.
+    - In this option, INFIO will automatically collect DMS Assessor and Object Dependency input data.
+However, users must manually collect Data Definition Language (DDL) files using INFIO plugin and Profiler Events from the source SQL Server.
-    - The INFIO tool collects:
+    - INFIO automatically gathers:
       - DMS Assessor input files.
       - Object Dependency input files.

-  - **Option 2: All Files Collected by INFIO Plugin**:
     - The INFIO plugin collects:
       - Data Definition Language (DDL) input files.
+    - Users must manually generate:
+      - Profiler events from SQL Server.

+    - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
+    - For collecting Profiler Events into XML file, refer to the [Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+    - If users prefer not to create a Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance directory.
+Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).

+  - **Option 2: All Files Collected by INFIO Tool**:
+    - The INFIO plugin collects:
+      - This option automates the collection of DDL, DMS Assessor, and Object Dependency input file.
+However, users must manually collect Profiler Extended Events from the source SQL Server.
+      - INFIO automatically gathers:
+        - Data Definition Language(DDL) input files.
         - DMS Assessor input files.
         - Object Dependency input files.

-- **Manual Effort Required**:
+      - Users must manually generate:
-  - In both approaches, Profiler Extended Events must be manually collected from the source SQL Server.
+        - Profiler events from SQL Server.

-> **Note**: Before running an assessment and generating reports, you need to run the INFIO plugin and upload the files on S3 bucket based on the selected assessment mode.
-> For more details, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
+    - For collecting Profiler Events into XML file, refer to the [Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).

-**Summary**

-- **Offline Mode** relies on the INFIO plugin for broader file collection.
-- **Mixed Mode** distributes the workload between the INFIO plugin and the INFIO tool.

-> **Important Note**: Make sure SQL Server is accessible from the INFIO EC2 instance security group.
+    - If users prefer not to create a Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance directory.
+Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).

 **5. Review Database Configurations**
 - Verify the displayed details: